 Lifespan – 1/10

-Due to it’s lack of substance in gameplay, and it’s main focus being put on story (indeed, where there is normally a director and producer listed on most video game Wikipedia pages, there is only a writer on the Swapper’s page), this title can only be made to last two and a half hours tops, which, especially for an open-world game, is unacceptable.
+Due to its lack of substance in gameplay, and the main focus being put on the story (indeed, where there is normally a director and producer listed on most video game Wikipedia pages, there is only a writer on the Swapper’s page), this title can only be made to last two and a half hours tops, which, especially for an open-world game, is unacceptable.
 Since there was clearly room for so much more to be added, it seemed to me like that much more of an incredibly fleeting experience.

 Storyline – 7/10

 In a time when humanity’s natural resources on Earth have been exhausted, and they have resorted to deep space exploration to keep themselves alive, the story of the Swapper follows a person who lands on the planet Chori V and investigates a derelict ship called the Theseus.
 But in typical science fiction fashion, he/she ends up finding more than what they bargained for, and the unnamed person resolves to escape the ship with his/her life, and from the watchers; a murderous race of minerals with rudimentary intelligence, who had killed the initial crew of the Theseus.
-The story is interesting to follow from beginning to middle, but although I wont give away what happens at the end, I will say how I felt so jaded by it.
+The story is interesting to follow from beginning to middle, but although I won’t give away what happens in the end, I will say how I felt so jaded by it.
 There is a choice for the player to make at the end, but either way, it makes the story seem ultimately pointless.
-If the player makes one out of the two choices, another character even closes the game wit h the line “does it really matter anymore?”
-It makes me hope that there will be a sequel, albeit with major improvements to gameplay, that will elaborate on the game’s mythology.
+If the player makes one out of the two choices, another character even closes the game with the line “does it really matter anymore?”
+It makes me hope that there will be a sequel, albeit, with major improvements to gameplay, that will elaborate on the game’s mythology.
 Otherwise, I think the developers may very well have ended up shooting themselves in the foot by making other gamers feel the same way.

 Originality – 6/10

-Despite the visuals of the game being top-notch in my eyes, and some standout modifications to the 2D side scrolling formula, in terms of overall gameplay, it seems neither evolutionary nor revolutionary.
+Despite the visuals of the game being top-notch in my eyes and some standout modifications to the 2D side-scrolling formula, in terms of overall gameplay, it seems neither evolutionary nor revolutionary.
 Great Metroidvania games have come and gone, such as Symphony of the Night and Aria of Sorrow, and even some of the latest generations have yielded a few, such as the re-vamped Strider and Dust: An Elysian Tail.
 But It’s fair to me to say that this title doesn’t fall under that category.